Skip To Content

 Sort Order / Mosaic Method

 This defines the ordering of the images.
 By default, the ordering may be set to NorthWest.
 In this mode, the image that is most northwest is displayed with highest priority (on top of other overlapping images).
 This has the advantage that the order of the images does not change as you pan, but it may not use the most central part of the image.
-If the mosaic method is changed to Closest to Nadir, then the image where the distance from camera center to image center is smallest is displayed on top.
-Closest to Center is very similar for scanned imagery.
+If the mosaic method is changed to Closest to Nadir, the image where the distance from camera center to image center is smallest is displayed on top.
+Closest to Center is similar for scanned imagery.
 This typically provides the most accurate visualization, as effects of DTM errors are minimized.
 The order of the images may change as you pan around, and typically you will not see the edges between images.

 Footprints